criteo-cookbooks/chef-riemann/README.md

 * riemann-server::default - Installs a Riemann server including the dashboard
 * riemann-server::server - Installs the Riemann server only
-* riemann-server::dash - Installs the Riemann dashboard only
+* riemann-server::dashboard - Installs the Riemann dashboard only

 # License and Maintainer